GeminiHero/Roxas-Mod-G-Lite-Animations/README.md

 ---
 Want some of the Roxas flavor with minimal visual impact?
 Lite Animations reduce further on Medium Animations, leaving only Roxas' movement animations intact.
 If you're not a fan of the snapping in Medium but don't want it to be all Sora animations, this is the patch for you!

+Use this for most tournament legality!
+Make sure to place it above the "Roxas Mod 3.0", but below any randomizer seeds or mods.